oar-team/batsim/doc/contribute.md

 # How to contribute?
 If you encounter any bug in Batsim, please open an issue [on github](https://github.com/oar-team/batsim/issues).
-It will allow us to know that the bug exists and help a lot resolving the problem ;).
+It will allow us to know that the bug exists, and will help a lot' resolving the problem ;).

 If you want to request a new feature, you may contact us by email and/or